FrederikFertin/renew-in-elec-markets/Assignment 1/README.md

 # Assignment 1
 This repository contains the code and data for assignment 1.
+The pdf file Assignment_1_report.pdf is the answer report.

 ## Bus system and Data used
 The wind data used in taken from the website: "https://sites.google.com/site/datasmopf/data-format".
 The zone chosen is zone 8.
 The file has been imported as a csv and renamed: "wind_profiles.csv".

 ## Subfolders
-The folder contains a folder for the inpt data, the plots generated, lecture notes, and the assignment description.
+The folder contains a folder for the inpt data, the plots generated, and the assignment description.

 ## Scripts
 Most scripts, except network_plots.py and Step_2.py, contain a main, which should be run to obtain results for the given step in the assignment.
 All scripts define functions and/or classes.